TimeMachine1994/081925-SvelteTweb/archive/streaming-v1/STREAMING_REFACTOR_COMPLETE.md

 ## 🎉 Executive Summary

-Successfully refactored TributeStream's streaming architecture from a single RTMP-only solution to a flexible **three-method system**:
+Successfully refactored Tributestream's streaming architecture from a single RTMP-only solution to a flexible **three-method system**:

 1. **💻 OBS Method** - Professional streaming with full control
 2. **📱➡️💻 Phone to OBS** - Phone as camera source in OBS